CatalinaScheleff/CatalinaScheleff/README.md

 As I dive into the world of web development, I'm dedicated to sharpening my skills.
 My passion is creating user-friendly web applications that deliver exceptional experiences.

-I thrive both in collaborative team settings and when working independently.
+I thrive in both collaborative team settings and when working independently.
 I'm excited about the possibilities that web development offers and am always eager to learn and grow.
-And I'm currently on the lookout for a company that can nurture my growth as a full-stack developer
+Currently, I'm on the lookout for a company that gives me the opportunity to grow as a full-stack developer.

 Let's code and create something amazing together!